RTradeLtd/go-ipfs-sharedforeststore/README.md

 ### Initial Solution: pinning by reference counting

-@bonedaddy implemented a [much faster](https://medium.com/temporal-cloud/temporalx-vs-go-ipfs-official-node-benchmarks-8457037a77cf) alternative to pinning by counting the number of puts and deletes over a `Blockstore` interface.
+[postables](https://github.com/bonedaddy) implemented a [much faster](https://medium.com/temporal-cloud/temporalx-vs-go-ipfs-official-node-benchmarks-8457037a77cf) alternative to pinning by counting the number of puts and deletes over a `Blockstore` interface.s

 Although that solution largely alleviated the slowdown, it exposed a few problems with the approach: